The Know How You Need & the Tools to Get You There... Get Certified >

 On this Page.
 I'll share more about the 2nd Step: E. Examining Why.

-I knew that getting feedback on every thing I did as a Consultant was just all part of being a Consultant, and I really wanted to do well.
-I knew I had to figure out how to overcome my fear and resistance about feedback if I was going to continue.
+My exposure to feedback about my performance more than tripled when I started my business in 2004.
+I had many restless nights and anxious moments - all that feedback was causing inner angst and turmoil.
+I knew that getting feedback on everything I did as a Consultant was just all part of being a Consultant, and I wanted to do well.
+I knew I had to figure out how to overcome my fear and resistance to feedback if I would continue.

 The Greatest